gvwilson/fiction/santas/index.md

 it was still better than writing class.</span>
 but the thought of what his parents or Gran-Granna Tumbly would say if a present went into a sack without being wrapped made his stomach do flip-flops.
-"So you tried to stop them aaand…?"
+"So…?"

 Santa Hood pulled her blanket down enough for her head to be visible.
-"And it turned out there were more of them than people realized—a *lot* more.
+"Once they got going it turned out that a lot of people agreed with them—a *lot* more.
-It wasn't just a couple of worlds' worth—it was dozens of them."
+Pretty soon it wasn't just a handful of santas from backwater worlds—dozens joined in."

 "Hundreds!"
 Santa Greenwood grunted.

-"Hundreds,"
+"After a while, yes,"
 Santa Hood agreed.
 "And just when everyone thought they couldn't do anything worse, they let all their elves out of their basements.
-Or caves, or, you know…"
+Or you know, their caves or wherever."
 She shrugged under her blanket.
-"Wherever they'd been keeping their elves."

 Finner's mouth went dry
 the way it always did when he thought about elves.